jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 export default Showcase;
 ```

-Remember your JSX will always be create in the `return` because it returns a
+Remember, your JSX will always be created in the `return` because it returns a
 single element.

 ### Nest Showcase Component inside your App Component